taufiqqq/BursaBuddy/README.md

 ## Overview

 BursaBuddy+ is a mobile application built with flutter designed to provide users with a comprehensive platform for paper trading, learning trading skills, tracking their portfolio, and engaging in a community of traders.
 The application specifically caters to the Malaysian capital market, with a focus on Shariah-compliant stocks listed on Bursa Malaysia.
+Check out our Flutter prototype [here](https://bursa-buddy-plus.vercel.app).

 ## Features